readthedocs/readthedocs.org/docs/development.rst

 .. info::

-    Consider this the cononical resource for contributing Javascript and CSS.
+    Consider this the canonical resource for contributing Javascript and CSS.
 We are currently in the process of modernizing our front end development procedures.
 You will see a lot of different styles around the code base for front end JavaScript and CSS.